devforth/trello-price-reports-collector-bot/README.md

 Basically you need to start `node index.js` and pass required env variables or create `.env` file with these variables in execution folder.
 Check `.env.sample` to list of required environment variables.

+If you want to host locally for testing purposes use: `ngrok http {PORT}`

 To get `TRELLO_BOARD_ID`